 This chapter deals with the concept of consilience and why that is an important way of mutually affirming scientific confirmation for the existence of a consciousness being independent of the body.

 Chapter 15 – Some assorted thoughts

 On my website I publish regularly short blogs concerning quantum physics and the recent findings in this field of expanding knowledge.
 You can find them on https://quantumphysics-consciousness.eu/index.php/en/selected-blogs/.
-Here you find, as examples of what I write there, a small re-edited selection of these blogs.
+In this chapter you find, as examples of what I publish there, a small re-edited selection of these blogs.